 Once a password is breached it becomes part of a list used by hackers.
 If all your accounts use the same password you are much more vulnerable to being the victim of multiple attacks overnight.

-Ultimately, using a password manager to help you in creating strong passwords may be the best option to stay safe online.
+Ultimately, using a password manager to help create strong passwords may be the best option to stay safe online.

 Compromised passwords are used to gain access to your data